-- Be familiar with a wide range of the mathematical concepts, formalisms and techniques that are commonly used to analyse dynamic structures in economics.
+- Demonstrate mastery of knowledge and understanding of concepts, formalisms, and techniques that are commonly used to analyse dynamic structures in economics.

-- Have confidence in the mathematical techniques required for modelling and analysing dynamic problems in economics.
+- Demonstrate the capacity to apply the analytical methodology learned to real-world modelling and analysing dynamic problems in economics.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 A standard 6 unit course workload is 130 hours including in class time and independent study.

 - Mathematics: High school algebra, derivative/integration calculus and optimizations.

 - Computer: Excel.
 Alternatively, work in one of the following platforms will be accepted: Matlab, R, C, Mathematica, Maple, Python, Julia, Visual Basic, Stata, Eviews.

 Tuition fees are for the academic year indicated at the top of the page.